django-cms/django-cms/docs/getting_started/configuration.rst

 You can set a url here, which a visitor will be redirected to when the page is accessed.

-Note: Don't use this too much. django.contrib.redirect is much more flexible, handy, and is designed exactly for this purpose.
+Note: Don't use this too much. :mod:`django.contrib.redirects` is much more flexible, handy, and is designed exactly for this purpose.

 .. setting:: CMS_FLAT_URLS